Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $248\rm N$ (d) $3.844\times 10^{4}\,\rm N$

-Solution: Because the motorcycle moves around a circular path at a constant speed $v$, so it undergoes a centripetal force whose magnitude is given by the following formula \[F_c=m\frac{v^2}{r}\] Plugging the numerical values into above, we get \[F_c=200\times \frac{(15.5)^2}{12.5}=3844\,{\rm N}\] Keep in mind that usually in the AP physics 1 problems on circular motions, the constant speed is given in terms of $\rm \frac{km}{h}$.
-To use the centripetal acceleration or force formula above, we must convert it into the SI units of speed which is $\rm \frac ms$ by multiplying it by $\frac{10}{36}$.
-Thus, the given speed in SI units is \[56\times \frac{10}{36}=15.5\,{\rm m/s}\] Thus, the correct answer is (a).
+Solution: Because the motorcycle moves around a circular path at a constant speed $v$, it experiences a centripetal force, which is given by the formula: \[F_c=m\frac{v^2}{r}\] Plugging the numerical values into the formula, we get: \[F_c=200\times \frac{(15.5)^2}{12.5}=3844\,{\rm N}\] Usually, the constant speed is given in units of $\rm \frac{km}{h}$.
+To use the centripetal acceleration or force formula, we must convert the speed into SI units ($\rm \frac ms$) by multiplying by $\frac{10}{36}$.
+Thus, the given speed in SI units is: \[56\times \frac{10}{36}=15.5\,{\rm m/s}\] Thus, the correct answer is (a).

 Problem (2): A $355-\rm g$ ball is fastened at the end of a $1.1-\rm m$ long rope and is whirled in a vertical circle at a constant speed of $3.75\,\rm m/s$.
 The tensions in the rope when the ball is at the top and the bottom of its path are, respectively, closest to